Detect sales chasing in a vector of sales ratios#

 - Returns:

-A logical value indicating whether or not the input ratios may have been sales chased.
+A boolean value indicating whether or not the input values may have been sales chased.

 - Return type: